The descent spectral sequence for topological modular forms: Computations at the prime 2

 The torsion-free condition of the previous proposition also follows from the checks in \cref{prop:gdivisibilitycheck,prop:gdivisibilitycheck2}.

-\begin{definition} Let us denote by $S$ the region consisting of stems $n>-21$, together with the $21$-stem in filtration $s>1$.
-In our spectral sequence charts of \cref{ssec:ss}, we indicate this region as the one as the one to the right of the orange line. \end{definition}
+\begin{definition} Let us denote by $S$ the region consisting of stems $n>-21$, together with the $(-21)$-stem in filtration $s>1$.
+In our spectral sequence charts of Appendix~\ref{ssec:ss}, we indicate this region as the one to the right of the orange line. \end{definition}

 \begin{proposition} Let $r>4$.
 Suppose the conditions of \cref{prop:gdivisibilitycheck,prop:gdivisibilitycheck2} have been verified for $d_{\le r}$ and suppose that $\Delta^8$ is a $d_{r+1}$-cycle.
 Then $\uE_{r+1}$ is $\Delta^8$-torsion free in the region $S$. \end{proposition}